bespsm/ambibulb/README.md

 # AMBIBULB

- Ambibulb attempts to provide the similar experience to Ambilight® (Philips TV's feature that projects color onto the wall behind a TV) using Raspberry PI and a simple IR remote controlled LED light bulb. [**Please watch the demo.**](https://youtu.be/R3JeVooaytU)
+ Ambibulb attempts to provide the similar experience to Ambilight® (Philips TV's feature that projects color onto the wall behind a TV) using Raspberry PI and an IR remote controlled LED light bulb. [**Please watch the demo.**](https://youtu.be/R3JeVooaytU)

-*ambibulb* controls the color of RC lights based based on the dominant color of displayed image.
-This can enhance your viewing experience or make your party more colorful 🌈.
+*ambibulb* controls the color of RC lights based on the dominant color of an image on your screen.
+This can enhance your viewing experience or just make your party more colorful 🌈.

 ### HARDWARE
 * Raspberry PI (tested on 3B+)